 Many years ago Jane Addams moved into Hull-House, located in a poor immigrant neighborhood of Chicago.
 In today’s times, nationwide Christian Community Development Association, and other Associations and leaders, are pushing a concept called “relocation.”
-Its premise is that the best way to attack inner-city problems in at-risk neighborhoods is to get more people of faith, hope, and courage to move to live among the poor.
-A number of books have been written on this subject; several are in our local library, here in Hopkinsville, Kentucky.
-Other books are recommended through Christian Community Development Association; go to CCDA.org.
+Its premise is that the best way to attack inner-city problems in at-risk neighborhoods is to get more people of faith, hope, and courage to relocate into them.

 At its core, this concept is about local missions becoming more like foreign missions, where the missionary lives close to the people.
 It’s all about building relationships, as part of a holistic effort to spread the Good News.
-Additionally, this effort seeks to better connect local churches to the poor of a community, in ways beyond soup kitchens, homeless shelters, clothes closets and crisis relief centers.
+Additionally, this effort seeks to better connect local churches to a neighborhood-specific in ways beyond soup kitchens, homeless shelters, clothes closets, and crisis relief centers.
 We want to see people’s lives stabilized and revitalized prior to the need for the above.
 This makes sense!
 All across this land Christians are “relocating.”
 It’s a different way to fight poverty.
 It has Peace Corps likings, but it’s all domestic, and it’s all founded on the Way.

 It is our hope that we will have many Challenge Houses (perhaps all across our country) each one bringing back a run-down house, and taking it from a point of bleakness to the neighborhood, to a point of Light.
 Challenge Houses will be residential, with individuals, couples, and families living in them.
 They will be places of hospitality and hope.
 The occupants will befriend all the kids and adults of the immediate vicinity, and those relationships will create synergism (1+1=3).